hautonjt/data-pipeline/docs/pipeline.md

 # Beats (2)

 **Metricbeat** reads metrics, typically resource usage, from the system.
 It also has native integrations with various metrics providers.
-Notably, this includes Prometheus, allowing us to integrate with MonArch.
+Notably, this includes Prometheus, allowing us to integrate with Monarch.
 It also integrates with kube-state-metrics, which provide metrics on the entire Kubernetes cluster.
 Hence, we also deploy this in the `deploy-beats.sh` script.

 **Packetbeat** captures connection information from all network interfaces present in the current running machine.
 This includes ingress traffic, egress traffic, and network traffic traffic between pods.